kovidgoyal/rapydscript-ng/README.md

 1. The import/module system has been completely changed.
 It now works just like python, with modules being per file and packages being a directory with
    ```__init__.pyj```.
 The ```module:``` keyword has been removed.

+1. There is support for internationalization, using the standard gettext file
+   formats and API.
+See the section on Internationalization above.

 1. RapydScript now supports the full python syntax for defining functions with
    optional arguments, variable numbers of arguments, variable optional